MedHabibManai/MiniProjet/README.md

 1. Create a Maven project:
 2. Add the dependencies and the plugins in the pom.xml file
 3.  reload with (Maven Update project)
+4. Run it as a Maven build
-4. Generate the Java Classes from the Protobuf Definition (gRPC plugin and protoc must be installed prior) using the following command (change the path) protoc --plugin=protoc-gen-grpc-java=/path/to/protoc-gen-grpc-java --grpc-java_out=. --java_out=. messages.proto
+5. Generate the Java Classes from the Protobuf Definition (gRPC plugin and protoc must be installed prior) using the following command (change the path) protoc --plugin=protoc-gen-grpc-java=/path/to/protoc-gen-grpc-java --grpc-java_out=. --java_out=. messages.proto
-5. Compile and run both the server then client implemenation
+6. Compile and run both the server then client implemenation